 Playa Estacahuite: Oaxaca Coast Guide

 This Oaxaca beach is super quiet with almost no amenities.
-I believe there might be a couple of simple cabanas for rent and possibly some vacation home rentals.
+There are a couple of simple cabanas for rent and some Airbnb rentals.
 However, it does seem close enough to Puerto Angel that you could easily get back and forth for amenities.
 Especially if you rented a car.

 This would be one of the best beaches in Oaxaca to disconnect and enjoy a remote vacation.